EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 where `--platform linux/amd64` is added to ensure image compatibility with the SHS environment in case the image is being built on a different platform.

-The container can then be tested with:
+The container can then be tested by running:

 ```console
 docker run --rm myapp:v1.1